dotnet/csharpstandard/standard/expressions.md

 ### §interpolated-strings Interpolated strings

-An *interpolated_string_expression* consists of a `$` character followed by a regular or verbatim string literal, wherein placeholders, delimited by `{` and `}` characters, enclose expressions and formatting specifications.
+An *interpolated_string_expression* consists of a `$` character immediately followed by a regular or verbatim string literal, wherein placeholders, delimited by `{` and `}` characters, enclose expressions and formatting specifications.
 An interpolated string expression is the result of an *interpolated_string_literal* that has been broken up into individual tokens, as described in §interpolated-string-literals.

 ```antlr
 interpolated_string_expression